Zenoh Plugin

 shm_pool_size

-indicates the size of the shared memory pool, unit: B, default value is 10 MB, which can be adjusted according to actual needs.
+indicates the size of the shared memory pool, unit: B, default is 10 MB, which can be adjusted according to actual needs.
 If shared memory is not used, this configuration item can be ignored.
 If the remaining shared memory is insufficient to meet data transmission requirements, it will automatically switch to non-shared memory transmission mode.shm_init_loan_size

-indicates the initial loan size from the shared memory pool, unit: B, default value is 1 KB, which can be adjusted according to actual needs.
+indicates the initial loan size from the shared memory pool, unit: B, default is 1 KB, which can be adjusted according to actual needs.
 If shared memory is not used, this configuration item can be ignored.native_cfg_path

 Configuration Item |